BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/SAI_general_policies.rst

 Compliance
 **********
-Users are responsible for ensuring compliance with all applicable NYUAD policies, including those set by the Institutional Animal Care and Use Committee (IACUC), the Controlled Substance Program, and the Radiation Safety Program.
+Users are responsible for ensuring compliance with all applicable NYUAD policies, including those set by the Institutional Animal Care and Use Committee (IACUC), the Institutional Biosafety Committee (IBC), the Controlled Substance Program, and the Radiation Safety Program.
 Prior to conducting any imaging procedures, users must provide the core staff with a copy of their approved IACUC protocol, and if applicable, an approved Institutional Biosafety Committee (IBC) protocol.

 Anesthesia
 **********